Bed Bug Removal Services.

 – 5 instars in the nymphal stage, gradual metamorphosis takes 38 to 45 days

-– Must have blood meal to molt from each instar
+– Must have a blood meal to moult from each instar

-– Can survive extended periods without blood meal in between each molt
+– Can survive extended periods without blood meal in between each moult

 – Average life span is about 6 – 9 months